Recent Projects

 Hunter V. J. Jones, Graduate Research Assistant

-Hunter Jones is a second-year master’s student in the Higher Education and Student Affairs program at The Ohio State University.
+Hunter Jones completed her master’s of arts in Higher Education and Student Affairs at The Ohio State University.
 She studied human development and journalism at Washington State University before serving as an AmeriCorps member in Saint Paul and Minneapolis, Minnesota.
 Hunter’s experiences serving members of her communities with marginalized identities led to her interest in higher education access and equity.
 Her research interests include the impact of racial battle fatigue on the experiences of Black collegians and perfectionism as a symptom of racial battle fatigue.
-H

 Photo of Na'eem Allen-Stills